DineshR03/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

-# YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit
+# YouTube Data Harvesting and Warehousing using SQL, MongoDB, and Streamlit

-## Description
+## Introduction
-The task is to build a Streamlit app that allows users to analyze data from multiple YouTube channels.
-Users can input a YouTube channel ID to access data like channel information, video details, and user engagement.
-The app should facilitate storing the data in a MongoDB database and allow users to collect data from up to 10 different channels.
-Additionally, it should offer the capability to migrate selected channel data from the data lake to a SQL database for further analysis.
-The app should enable searching and retrieval of data from the SQL database, including advanced options like joining tables for comprehensive channel information.
+This project aims to harvest data from YouTube using the YouTube Data API, store it in both SQL and MongoDB databases, and provide a user-friendly interface for querying and analyzing the data using Streamlit.

 ## Technology Stack Used

 1. Python
-2. Postgresql
+2. <span style="color:blue">PostgreSQL</span>
-3. MongoDB
+3. <span style="color:green">MongoDB</span>
-4. Google Client Library
+4. <span style="color:red">Google Client Library</span>
-5. Streamlit
+5. <span style="color:orange">Streamlit</span>

+## Features

+- **YouTube Data Harvesting**: Utilizes the YouTube Data API to fetch data such as video details, statistics, comments, etc.
+- **SQL and MongoDB Storage**: Data is stored in both SQL and MongoDB databases for flexibility and scalability.
+- **Streamlit Dashboard**: Provides a user-friendly interface built with Streamlit for querying and visualizing the data.

 ## Project Overview

-1. Start by setting up a Streamlit application using the python library "streamlit", which provides an easy-to-use interface for users to enter a YouTube channel ID, view channel details, and select channels to migrate.
+1. Begin by implementing a Streamlit application using the Python library "streamlit", offering a user-friendly interface for users to input a YouTube channel ID, explore channel details, and choose channels for migration.

-2. Establish a connection to the YouTube API V3, which allows me to retrieve channel and video data by utilizing the Google API client library for Python.
+2. Establish a connection to the YouTube API V3 to access channel and video data.
+This involves leveraging the Google API client library for Python.

-3. Store the retrieved data in a MongoDB data lake, as MongoDB is a suitable choice for handling unstructured and semi-structured data.
-This is done by firstly writing a    method to retrieve the previously called api call and storing the same data in the database in 3 different collections.
+3. Implement a method to retrieve data from the previously called API and store it in a MongoDB data lake.
+MongoDB is selected for its adeptness in handling unstructured and semi-structured data.
+Data is stored in three distinct collections within the database.

-4. Transferring the collected data from multiple channels namely the channels,videos and comments to a SQL data warehouse, utilizing a SQL database like MySQL or PostgreSQL for this purpose.
+4. Transfer the collected data from various channels, including channels, videos, and comments, to a SQL data warehouse.
+This involves utilizing a SQL database such as MySQL or PostgreSQL.

-5. Utilize SQL queries to join tables within the SQL data warehouse and retrieve specific channel data based on user input.
-For that the SQL table previously made has to be properly given the the foreign and the primary key.
+5. Employ SQL queries to perform table joins within the SQL data warehouse and retrieve specific channel data based on user input.
+Properly defining foreign and primary keys within the SQL table is essential for this step.

-6. Finally, create a Dashboard by using Streamlit with the retrived data and give dropdown options on the Dashboard to the user for selecting a question from that menu to analyse the data and show the output in Dataframe Table
+6. Develop a dashboard using Streamlit, integrating the retrieved data.
+Offer dropdown options on the dashboard to enable users to select a question from the menu for data analysis.
+Present the analysis output in a DataFrame Table format.

 ## Final Output
 ![Intro GUI](https://github.com/DineshR03/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/blob/main/Youtube_project_Final_UI_Output.png)

+## License

+This project is licensed under the [MIT License](LICENSE).